TRZLedgerFoundation/kit/README.md

 # What's New in Kit

-Kit is a response to many of the pain points you have communicated to us when developing Solana applications with web3.js.
+Kit is a response to many of the pain points you have communicated to us when developing Trezoa applications with web3.js.

 ## Tree-Shakability